zramezani1361/zramezani1361/README.md

-- 👋 Hi, I’m the CEO of Blocksure Virtual Health Inc.
+- 👋 Hi, I’m a researcher
 - 👀 I’m interested in letting people have their electronic health records available instantly on their need
 - 🌱 I’m currently learning how to make a reliable platform.
 - 💞️ I’m looking to collaborate on ...
-- 📫 send message to
+- 📫 send message to zramezani@yahoo.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...